wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 1.40 =
+= 1.41 =
-Better performance!
-New custom table views, Post MIME Type and Upload file/MIMEs control; 112 file type icons to choose from.
-Four new Gallery Display Content parameters. four other enhancements, twelve fixes.
+New [mla_gallery] "previous link" and "next link" output for gallery navigation.
+New "request" substitution parameter to access $_REQUEST variables.
+Three other enhancements, seven fixes.

 == Other Notes ==